Dear readers of ADxS.org, please forgive the disruption.

 • With the same receptor affinity, aldosterone is 1000 times more effective than cortisol.

-This is because cortisol is converted to cortisone in aldosterone-sensitive cells by 11β-hydroxysteroid dehydrogenase type 2.
+This is because cortisol is converted to cortisone in the aldosterone-sensitive cells by 11β-hydroxysteroid dehydrogenase type 2.
 Cortisol cannot activate the receptor

 3. Aldosterone deficiency

 3.1.
-Effect of aldosterone deficiency
+Effect of an aldosterone deficiency

 • Hyponatremia (sodium deficiency)